 If you can’t go to Reflections Dental immediately after your filling came out, you could use an OTC temporary filling.
 But that temporary solution doesn’t mean that you can skip going to your dentist.
 Remember that it’s just temporary.
 It’s not meant to last.
 It will eventually fall out within a few days or weeks.

 Why does your filling?

 There are several reasons fillings loosen and fall out because they don’t last forever.
 This means that sooner or later they need to be replaced.

 When you chew, your teeth and their fillings will face tremendous pressures, especially if you consume hard and chewy foods.

 But even if you’re not fond of eating hard and chewy foods, some fillings will wear out over time.
-To prevent bacteria from going inside the affected tooth, filling should be replaced.
+To prevent bacteria from going inside the affected tooth, the filling should be replaced.

 If your filling is just loose, you need to schedule an appointment at Reflections Dental as bacteria will feed on those bits of food.
 They also form acid onto the affected tooth that will eventually cause tooth decay.

 When there’s decay under a filling, the extent of the damage can become severe before you even notice its symptoms, like pain.
 This is why you should have your teeth and their fillings checked regularly by your dentist at Reflections Dental.
 In this way, if they need replacement, your dentist can do it before they loosen or fall out.